The Frankel property for self-shrinkers from the viewpoint of elliptic PDE's: Variational considerations and proof of Theorem

 with $\psi$ as in \eqref{defpsi}.
 It is easy to check that $\Psi$ is a Lipschitz function satisfying conditions \eqref{Psi0} and \eqref{Psi1}.
 In particular, $\Psi$ can be used as a global barrier function and reasoning as in the previous subsection we deduce that, without any assumption on the extrinsic geometry of the hypersurfaces, the bounded solution $u$ of \eqref{DirichletProblem} satisfies $|\nabla u|\in \L^{2}(\Omega, dv_{f})$.
 When combined with Theorem \ref{th-abstract} and Lemma \ref{lemma-fharmfunction} this fact proves Theorem \ref{th-positivedistance}.

 \begin{acknowledgement*} The authors would like to thank Carlo Mantegazza and Luciano Mari for their interest in this work and useful comments on a previous version of the paper.
+They are also indebted to the anonymous referee for a careful reading and for several suggestions that improved the presentation of the paper.
 The first author is partially supported by INdAM-GNSAGA.
 The second and third authors acknowledge partial support by INdAM-GNAMPA. \end{acknowledgement*}